menuclose

 • Facial paralysis can affect your ability to speak and swallow.
 If speech therapy is recommended, attend these sessions regularly.
 Also, try not to strain your facial expressions when communicating with others.

-Before and After Photos of Facial Paralysis Surgery
+Before and After Photos of Facial Nerve Palsy Surgery

 You can have information about the process by examining the before and after images of the perfect facial paralysis surgeries performed by Doctor Be.